 Regular cow’s milk may also help you feel better after working out by rehydrating you, reducing muscle soreness, and augmenting the synthesis of muscle protein—and it’s cheaper than most commercial recovery drinks.
 However, while some studies have concluded drinking milk after exercise has positive effects, other studies have observed no benefits, a 2019 review said.

-Other Tips to Reach Your Full Performance
+Tips to Reach Your Full Performance

 A cup of Joe isn’t the only secret to a successful workout.
 The right diet and a good night’s sleep can make all the difference.